CSE3000-research-project/cse3000-research-project.github.io/README.md

 Before you can make a PR you must fork the repo.
 </summary>

-1. Click on the ‘Fork’ button near the top of the page.
+1. Click on the "Fork" button near the top of the page.
 This creates a copy of the code under your account on the GitHub user account.
 For more details on how to fork a repository see [this guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 2. Clone your fork of the repo from your GitHub account to your local disk: